-We're sharing monthly public updates on what we've been doing, what we're up to, and what's to come.
+At The Red Guild we share monthly public updates on what we've done, what we're up to, and what's to come.
 This helps us stay accountable and committed to our work, while we open ourselves to the community.

 If you haven't read it, here's the previous update:

 Today’s update features our work for the past month or so, including: